RenpyRemix/multi-notify/README.md

 Want it to do more though?
 Want multiple notifications on screen at once, want them animating in with ATL and animating out after a set time?
 Want a stored history of previous notifications?

 ![Image of Multiple Notify](explain_images/multi_notify.png?raw=true "Sample")

+Static image in lieu of animated gif.
+I use a basic linear yzoom in the ATL so each new notification appears by growing larger, pauses in size (as the previous shrinking ones pull it up screen) then shrinks.
+This is not nice for creating gifs and results in ridiculously large filesizes.
+Just picture it a bit like a rotating tyre viewed front on or just download the files and see it in action yourself.

 [![Support me on Patreon](https://c5.patreon.com/external/logo/become_a_patron_button.png)](https://www.patreon.com/bePatron?u=19978585)